February 17, 2011

 • Deadlines at work that cause you to work late at night

-• Excessive worrying prior to bedtime
+• Excessive worrying before bedtime

-• Alcohol consumption prior to bedtime
+• Alcohol consumption before bedtime

 • Poor sleeping hygiene